Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-Scenario planning is a method of planning that analyses the outcomes of a financial model based on the application of different circumstances to the model.
+Scenario planning is a method of planning that analyzes the outcomes of a financial model based on the application of different circumstances to the model.
 Scenario planning is very helpful in conducting what-if analyses and better understanding the sensitivity of a model to changing inputs or assumptions.

-Scope is the output, schedule and resource boundaries associated with a project.
+Scope is the output, schedule, and resource boundaries associated with a project.
 Projects are often challenged with scope creep, where boundaries of the project are expanded to include additional requirements.

-Selling, General and Administrative Expenses (SG&A)
+Selling, General, and Administrative Expenses (SG&A)

-Selling, general and administrative expenses are all costs, with the exception of interest and income taxes, not associated with the production and distribution of a good or service.
+Selling, general, and administrative expenses are all costs, with the exception of interest and income taxes, not associated with the production and distribution of a good or service.

 Sensitivity analysis is a method to test and evaluate how much the outcome of a model will change based on variability in an input or set of assumptions used in the model.
-This method is helpful and used with scenario planning and what-if analysis to understand how wide the range of outcomes could be for a project or the financial performance of an organisation.
+This method is helpful and used with scenario planning and what-if analysis to understand how wide the range of outcomes could be for a project or the financial performance of an organization.

 Statement of Shareholders’ Equity

-Statement of shareholders’ equity is a financial statement that details the changes in shareholder equity due to net income, dividends paid or the repurchasing of stock.
+Statement of shareholders’ equity is a financial statement that details the changes in shareholder equity due to net income, dividends paid, or the repurchasing of stock.